 Part 3 presents statements of compliance requirements, related audit objectives, and suggested audit procedures.
-When restating compliance requirements, Part 3 uses the conventions employed in 2 CFR part 200.
-For example, when the word "must" is used it indicates a requirement, whereas use of the word "should" indicates a best practice or recommended approach rather than a requirement (see FAQ 303-2).
-Given that different terminology (e.g., "shall") was used before the issuance of 2 CFR part 200, the language of Part 3 continues to reflect the way in which the compliance requirements previously were stated.
+When restating compliance requirements, Part 3 uses the conventions employed in 2 CFR Part 200.
+For example, when the word "must" is used it indicates a requirement, whereas use of the word "should" indicates a best practice or recommended approach rather than a requirement (2 CFR 200.101 (b)).
+Given that different terminology (e.g.,

+"shall") was used before the issuance of 2 CFR Part 200, the language of Part 3 continues to reflect the way in which the compliance requirements previously were stated.
 The limited use of the term "should not" (e.g., with respect to improper payments) refers to an action or activity that is non-compliant.

 Similarly, when Part 3 speaks to auditors, the word "must," which is used in limited instances, means that the auditor is required to do what the statement indicates.
 However, the suggested audit procedures associated with each compliance requirement, which are specifically directed to auditors, uses the term "should," which indicates a recommended approach.
-As stated elsewhere (see Part 1 of the Supplement), auditors must judge whether the suggested audit procedures are sufficient to achieve the stated audit objectives or whether alternative audit procedures are needed.
+Auditors must judge whether the suggested audit procedures are sufficient to achieve the stated audit objectives or whether alternative audit procedures are needed.

-REQUIREMENTS UNDER 2 CFR Part 200 FOR FEDERAL AWARDS MADE ON OR AFTER DECEMBER 26, 2014
+REQUIREMENTS UNDER 2 CFR Part 200 FOR FEDERAL AWARDS MADE ON OR AFTER November 12, 2020.

-2 CFR section 200.101 describes the applicability of 2 CFR part 200.
-The following table, from 2 CFR section 200.101(b)(1), summarizes the applicability of the subparts of 2 CFR part 200 to different types of federal awards, which includes subawards.
+2 CFR section 200.101 describes the applicability of 2 CFR Part 200.
+The following table, from 2 CFR section 200.101(b)(1), summarizes the applicability of the subparts of 2 CFR Part 200 to different types of federal awards, which includes subawards.
 Federal contracts and subcontracts under them also are subject to the FAR.